uoftgasa/uoftgasa.github.io/markdown/index.md

 ### Public Transit

 There are two primary transit options in downtown Toronto, which connect to other transit agencies in nearby cities.
-Transit vehicle schedules are available online as well as through a variety of transit apps
+Transit vehicle schedules are available online as well as through a variety of transit apps (e.g. [Transit](https://transitapp.com)).

 #### Toronto Transit Commission